 That’s why it’s best to go easy on the marshmallows if you do decide to give them to your dog.

 A lot of dog owners hide pills in marshmallows.

 Don’t use a whole marshmallow for this task, especially if you’re talking about the jumbo sized.

 A tiny marshmallow is a better choice, and the jumbo sized ones could pose a choking hazard for some dogs, especially the smaller breeds.

 Most owners know that this isn’t a treat that is going to do their dog any favors.

 You have to take into consideration your dog’s health every time they eat, whether it’s a treat, or it’s their meal.

 Bad habits have a way of sneaking up on you, and if you start getting into the habit of tossing them foods that you’re eating, it could lead to health complications later in life.

 It’s best to feed them a daily diet of high quality dog food, supplemented every now and then with a formulated dog treat that gives them even more nutrients.

-You also have to consider your breed of dog, their age, and their previous medical history when thinking of what’s okay to give them and what isn’t.
+Consider your breed of dog, their age, and their medical history when thinking of what’s okay to give them and what isn’t.